poproar/Barnabas-Instructors-Guide/ngss/index.md

 Student definitions or examples of encouragement and community
 Student understanding of functions of the human body parts:  body, brain, heart, and soul

-## Reteaching Ideas: (for students who didn’t understand the first time)
-Show Free BrainPop video about Robots: https://www.brainpop.com/technology/computerscience/robots/  (Video available in Spanish and French only with paid language-specific BrainPop log-in)
-Show examples of robots
-- "Big Hero 6" when Baymax became evil: https://goo.gl/UX3XEs
-- In "Toy Story" when Buzz Lightyear was set to Spanish mode: https://youtu.be/iG9VLxlccx4
-- "The Last Bastion" by Blizzard Entertainment about a robot that was coded for evil   but turns good: https://goo.gl/jsvCV6

 ## Independent Practice
 Student drawing of robots and label the 4 parts